haubna/PhysicsMod/README.md

 Please follow the instructions in the oceans.glsl file if you want custom ocean shader support for your shaderpack.

 ## Snow
-Snow uses the entity ID (rendered with the entities shader) 829925.
+Snow uses the entity ID (rendered with the entities shader) 829925 (uniform int entityId;).

 # Ragdoll API (Physics Mod 2.2.3 and above)
 You can use it to add ragdoll physics to your mod entities.
 To make the physics work with your mod __USE__ the __ModelPart__ class for your custom entities and not create your own one, since I hook into this class.